 - 1. Determine the radio type, ID, and the versions of the firmware, the bootloader, the internal RF module, files in Flash memory, and the SD card or eMMC files. - 2.
 Change the mode of the radio from running in bootloader mode to starting and running Ethos on the radio, with the option of switching back again. - 3.
 With the current radio status information displayed, Ethos Suite provides the user with selections for updating to the most current and correct firmware and files.
 It then downloads and installs them automatically.
 The user can select to update the outdated components, to update all components regardless, or to update them individually. - 4.
 Using the Model Manager a backup of the models on the radio can be saved to disk, or a previously saved backup may be restored to the radio.
 Models are not backwards compatible, so the older model files have to be restored from the PC when downgrading to older firmware. - 5.
-The FRSK Flasher can flash the internal module directly or use the radio as a proxy to flash any sensor, servo, or receiver. - 6.
+The download centre can be used to download any firmware from the FrSky download site, and to use the radio as a proxy to flash any module, sensor, servo, or receiver directly from Ethos Suite. - 6.
 Convert images to ETHOS format. - 7.
 Convert audio files to ETHOS format. - 8.
 Lua development tools allow you to view the Ethos Lua documentation, access the Lua demo scripts, as well as providing a terminal for debugging. - 9.
 Flash the radio bootloader in DFU mode (power off connection). - 10.
 There is a Repair Tool for the X18/S, TW Lite, XE, X20 Pro/R/RS radios.
 If your radio cannot read from NAND or the settings cannot be saved, this tool can be used to reformat the internal storage. - 11.
 Eject USB connections. - 12.
 At startup there will be a notification if there is an ETHOS SUITE update available.
 Installation takes place when Suite is exited.